flurinduerst/WPSeed/README.md

 Feel free to contact me or add pull-requests/issues.

 ## License
-WPegg is published under the GNU GENERAL PUBLIC LICENSE.
+WPSeed is published under the GNU GENERAL PUBLIC LICENSE.